hands-on-engineering/labs/ltspice/lab1/planning.md

 1. Your solution to "Application of Fundamental Laws 1"
   * Include all equations and any diagrams you drew to solve this problem (if any)
-3. Your solution to "Application of Nodal Analysis"
+2. Your solution to "Application of Nodal Analysis"
   * Include all equations and any diagrams you drew to solve this problem (if any)
-4. Your solution to "LTSpice Assignment 1"
-  * Include both screenshots (the schematic and operating point results)
-5. Your solution to "LTSpice Assignment 2"
-  * Include both screenshots (the modified schematic and waveform window)
-  * Include your answer to the question "What resistance value limits the current to 0.3 Amps"
-6. Your solution to "LTSpice Assignment 3"
-  * Include the screenshot of your waveform window

 ### Appendix
 #### Solving simultaneous systems of equations